Eyob721/alx-low_level_programming/0x08-recursion/README.md

   - returns the natural square root of a given number, using recursion.
 Similar to the function <i>sqrt</i>.
 - 6-is_prime_number.c
   - checks if a number is prime or not by returning 1 if a number is prime, 0 otherwise.

+## Advanced

+- 100-is_palindrome.c
+  - a function that returns 1, if a string is a palindrome, and 0 if not.